Pterostylis × aenigma

-Pterostylis × aenigma, commonly known as enigmatic greenhood is a species of orchid endemic to Victoria.
+Pterostylis × aenigma, commonly known as enigmatic greenhood, is a species of orchid endemic to Victoria in Australia.
 It has a rosette of leaves and a single green and white flower which leans forward and has a brownish point on the end.
 It is a rare orchid, occurring at only one site with fewer than 100 individual plants and is thought to be a natural hybrid between two species that grow nearby.

 Description

 Pterostylis × aenigma has a rosette of between three and eight dark green, fleshy, flat leaves, each leaf 40-60 mm long and 15-18 mm wide.
 A single green and white flower is borne on a flowering spike 150-300 mm high.
 The flowers are 40-45 mm long, 14-18 mm wide and lean forward or "nod".
 The dorsal sepal and petals are joined and curve forward forming a hood over the column.
 The dorsal sepal is longer than the petals and has a pointed tip.
 The tip of the hood is brownish.
 There is a notch in the sinus between the lateral sepals and a large gap between the lateral sepals and petals.
 The lateral sepals are olive brown and have thread-like tips 25-35 mm long.
 The labellum protrudes through the sinus and is 18-21 mm long, about 4 mm wide, curved, dark brown and blunt.
 Flowering occurs between November and December.